Approved Food deals

 Expired

-Grocery clearance site Approved Food* now offers an extra 10% off everything on orders costing £22.50 or more, including past-best-before (but safe-to-eat) groceries, when you enter the MSE Blagged code MSEXMAS at the checkout.
-The code will work until 10am on Wednesday 21 December.
+Grocery clearance site Approved Food* is offering an extra 10% off everything on orders totalling £22.50 or more, including past-best-before (but safe-to-eat) groceries, when you enter the MSE Blagged code MAYMSE at the checkout.
+The code's valid until 11.59pm on Wednesday 15 May.

 Delivery starts at £3 for up to 25kg, but varies depending on where you live and the weight of your order (see 'More info' below).
-The code cannot be used alongside other codes except for FREE55 which gets you free standard delivery on one box worth over £55.
+The MAYMSE code cannot be used alongside other codes except for FREE55 which gets you free standard delivery on one box with contents over £55.

 'Best before' vs 'use by'